thorshan/teem/README.md

 The application is secured using Spring Security, ensuring that customer data is kept safe and secure.

 The project has a well-organized structure, with the various layers of the application (controller, service, repository, and model) separated into different packages.

+This project is all about educational purpose any names, lisences and other legal properties are credited to all owners.